A Repository of Future Weather

 Get started

 There is growing interest in how climate change will affect us.
 Most estimates point to a 2 to 4°C increase in mean annual temperature averaged over the planet this century.
 To many people, this increase seems modest, however expressing the expected change in this way fails to relay the true impact.
-For example, 5°C is the mean temperature difference between London and Nice in the South of France, so we are clearly heading for great changes in the flora and fauna around us and can expect to see new forms of architecture becoming common.
+For example, 5°C is the mean temperature difference between London and Nice in the South of France or between Bangalore and Chennai in India, so we are clearly heading for great changes in the flora and fauna around us and can expect to see new forms of architecture becoming common.
 In addition, the warming will not be identical across the globe, but greater over land (rather than the sea) and much greater in some locations than others.
 Most importantly though, statements about climate are about long-term averages and often for a whole country or region, for example, the average winter temperature in southern England.
 However, people don't really experience or discuss the climate, but rather focus on the weather, i.e. the short term, for example the temperature over a week, day, or just now.
 And often with interest only to their locality.
 Many natural and human-made systems, such as buildings, also respond to, or are affected by the local weather, and the growing number of simulations of the way such systems will be affected by climate change need statements not of the future climate, but of current and future local weather.

 The future of the UK's weather